liamgold/liamgold/TEMPLATE.md

 </div>

-You can see many blog posts about Kentico over at my [blog website](https://www.goldfinch.me/), or take a look below at a few of the latest posts:
+You can see many blog posts about Kentico over at my [blog website](https://www.goldfinch.me/), or take a look at the most recent posts below:

 ## Latest Blog Posts